University of Arizona

+The university is classified among "R1: Doctoral Universities – Very high research activity".
+UA also is a member of the Association of American Universities.
+The University of Arizona is affiliated with two academic medical centers, Banner – University Medical Center Tucson and Banner – University Medical Center Phoenix.

-Known as the Arizona Wildcats (often shortened to "Cats"), the UA's intercollegiate athletic teams are members of the Pac-12 Conference of the NCAA.
+Known as the Arizona Wildcats (often shortened to "Cats"), the UA's intercollegiate athletic teams were members of the Pac-12 Conference of the NCAA.
+The university joined the Big 12 Conference on August 2, 2024.
 UA athletes have won national titles in several sports, most notably men's basketball, baseball, and softball.
-The official colors of the university and its athletic teams are cardinal red and navy blue.

 History

 After the passage of the Morrill Land-Grant Act of 1862, the push for a university in Arizona grew.
 The Arizona Territory's "Thieving Thirteenth" Legislature approved the University of Arizona in 1885 and selected the city of Tucson to receive the appropriation to build the university.
 Tucson hoped to receive the appropriation for the territory's mental hospital, which carried a $100,000 allocation instead of the $25,000 allotted to the territory's only university (Arizona State University was also chartered in 1885, but it was created as Arizona's normal school, and not a university).
 Flooding on the Salt River delayed Tucson's legislators, and by they time they reached Prescott, back-room deals allocating the most desirable territorial institutions had been made.
 Tucson was largely disappointed with receiving what was viewed as an inferior prize.

 With no parties willing to provide land for the new institution, the citizens of Tucson prepared to return the money to the Territorial Legislature until two gamblers and a saloon keeper decided to donate 40 acres to the Board of Regents.
 Construction of Old Main, the first building on campus, began on October 27, 1887, and classes met for the first time in 1891 with 32 students in Old Main, which is still in use today.
 Because there were no high schools in Arizona Territory, the university maintained separate preparatory classes for the first 23 years of operation.

 In 1924, during Cloyd Marvin's tenure as president, the university was recognized by the Association of American Universities.